 Bentwood Scandinavian chairs

-From the very beginning, the Scandinavian chair has been made of wood, an infinite quantity of which is available in Nordic countries countries, which makes the object very long-lasting.
+From the very beginning, armchairs and scandinavian chairs have been made of wood, an infinite quantity of which is available in Nordic countries countries, which makes the object very long-lasting.

-At the start of the 20th Century, cabinet makers discovered a new technique: the bending of wood, which enabled them to obtain the curves and undulations in the material and to industrialise production of Scandinavian chairs.
+At the start of the 20th Century, cabinet makers discovered a new technique: the bending of wood, which enabled them to obtain the curves and undulations in the material and to industrialise production of Sandinavian modern dining chairs.

 We owe this woodworking method of the last century to Michael Thonet, designer of the well-known Thonet chairs.
 It consists of working the wood using steam and pressure in order to modulate it more easily.